pambrose/prometheus-proxy/README.md

 The proxy and agent use the [Typesafe Config](https://github.com/typesafehub/config) library for configuration.
 Highlights include:
-* supports files in three formats: Java properties, JSON, and a human-friendly JSON superset ([HOCON](https://github.com/typesafehub/config#using-hocon-the-json-superset))
+* support for files in three formats: Java properties, JSON, and a human-friendly JSON superset ([HOCON](https://github.com/typesafehub/config#using-hocon-the-json-superset))
 * config files can be files or urls
 * config values can come from CLI options, environment vars, Java system properties, and/or config files.
 * config files can reference environment variables